Participants must be registered with the Australian health Practitioner Regulation Agency (AHPRA) as a medical practitioner or nurse.

 Step 3: Clinical

 An alternative to doing IUD clinics at SHQ is to book an SHQ preceptor to come to your own practice.
-The fee for this is $130 per hour of supervision and travel time, plus $1 per km of travel.
+Current fees (inclusive of GST) for supervision in your own workplace are $220 per hour of supervision and travel time, plus $1.10 per kilometre of travel.

 During the clinics, trainees are expected to acquire competence in IUD discussions, IUD insertions and in managing IUD related problems.
 At least 5 competent insertions are needed, which usually means performing (with assistance) 7-10 insertions.
 If all competencies are met, then a certificate is provided.